holepunchto/pear-docs/guide/starting-a-pear-desktop-project.md

 - `app.js`.
 The main code.
 - `test/index.test.js`.
 Skeleton for writing tests.

 ## Step 2.
-Test that everything works
+Check that everything works

 Before writing any code, make sure that everything works the way it's supposed to by using `pear dev`.